-With over 300 million members, LinkedIn can offer your business a large pool of potential candidates.
-You can post jobs on LinkedIn, plus search for profiles that match the skills and experience of your open positions and message potential candidates directly.
+With over 800 million members, LinkedIn can offer your business a large pool of potential candidates.
+You can post jobs on LinkedIn, search for profiles matching the skills and experience of your open positions, and message potential candidates directly.
 You can post your job openings on LinkedIn for free, but the site also offers a paid option.

 Paid job postings leverage “smart targeting” to get your ad in front of the right candidates, even if they’re not actively seeking a new position.
 The cost of this will vary based on your geographic location, so it may be a valuable option depending on your budget and the level of competition for talent in your location.

-In today’s digitally-driven world, you will definitely want to post jobs online.
-After all, the most well-known job board websites (such as Careerbuilder, Monster and Indeed) get millions of searches every month.
+You will definitely want to post jobs online in today’s digitally-driven world.
+After all, the most well-known job board websites (such as Careerbuilder, Monster, and Indeed) get millions of monthly searches.
 They operate like a search engine — a job seeker inputs their skills, industry, and location, and the board pulls up results for the job openings that match.
 You can use these sites to search for resumes, post jobs, and even run pay-per-click job advertising campaigns to put your position at the top of your ideal candidates’ search results.

-This can be a fantastic way to get your job opening in front of a large audience; but it also means you may have to weed through many unqualified applicants.
+This can be a fantastic way to get your job opening in front of a large audience, but it also means you may have to weed through many unqualified applicants.
 To combat this, you may want to use a more niche online job board specific to a certain location or industry.
-There are even job board websites exclusively for remote work or freelance/contract opportunities if your business utilizes these positions.
+Even job board websites are exclusively for remote work or freelance/contract opportunities if your business utilizes these positions.

 Where can you find a lot of people in one place who are looking for a job?
 A college campus!
-Sign up to attend college career fairs at local universities, or reach out to professors in your field and offer to come speak to their classes.
-You can also post your open positions on job boards in the student union or career services office.
-These are all effective ways to make connections with and expose your brand to young professionals in your area that are eager to start working and learning.
+Thanks to the pandemic, many of the college career fairs that were once a gold mine for young talent have gone online, which is beneficial to employers who want to reach prospective candidates from schools all over the country.
+You can also post your open positions on college job boards via the student union or career services office.
+These are effective ways to connect with and expose your brand to young professionals eager to start working and learning.

 If your organization is involved or affiliated with a professional organization or association, that can be a great place to network with professionals in your area and industry.
 You may want to reach out about your job listings, as they may post them on their website or in their newsletters or emails.